0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

-For lunch, I had an entire wheel of camembert cheese.
+For lunch, I had an entire wheel of camembert.

 ...
-Yeah.
 I guess going to Montreal revived my love for cheese, which sucks because I'm expressly trying to reduce my dairy consumption!
 But I saw this beb in the grocery store and it looked so cute I couldn't resist picking one up to try it.
 Funnily enough, I had to do some research on camembert for my last microbio lab report.
 Did you know that the fungus used to age camembert cheese is called *Penicillium camemberti*?
 There is another fungus with the name *P. roqueforti*.
 In both cases, the cheese was named first!

 This is my first time trying camembert (that I'm aware of.
 I've probably had it before on a cheese plate or something and never realized it).
 I have to say I prefer brie, it's more creamy and rich, and has a more melt-in-your-mouth feel.
 However, camembert is still enjoyable.
 On my top ten list for sure!